 Sending medicines abroad depends on the type of medicine and where you want to send it.
-Find out about regulations and postal services.

 Regulations in the UK and other countries

 In the UK, there are strict controls on how we buy medicines.
 This is to make sure people take them safely and for the right medical conditions.
-You may find that UK regulations won’t allow you to buy the type of medicine you want to send.
+You might find that UK regulations won’t allow you to buy the type of medicine you want to send.

 Types of medicines